Finding Investors

 1. Business Plan.
 This document should be more than 5 pages and cover the specifics of the company's operations and the management team's curriculum vitae.

 2. Private Placement Memorandum.
-Our document is < 100 > pages, not including your business plan.
+The document we create is < 100 > pages, not including your business plan.
 Includes your Offering details, Subscription Agreement, Operating Agreement, and Accredited Investor Questionnaire.
 Your business plan is added as an addendum.
-There is a 142-page PPM that is available for you to scroll through to understand what a PPM looks like and the information it contains.
+There is a 142-page PPM that is available for you to scroll through to understand what a PPM looks like and the information it contains (see menu above for link).

 3. You will need to open a Google AdWords account.
 This will be your principal medium to solicit “qualified prospects.”